 We found my front door at a salvage store for $450.
 It is oversized and has the original brass mail slot in it.
 Most new doors we found this size were $1500-$2000 and didn’t have nearly as much character.

-We were able to accomplish this by being patient until I found the perfect thing.
+We were able to accomplish this by being patient until I found the perfect thing at a good price.
 I was also consistent with return visits to places I often have luck finding things.

 The barstools at the end of my island are IKEA chairs, and I found this pair on Facebook marketplace for $20 for the pair.
 The legs were black and I painted them white and had washable linen slipcovers made to cover the chairs.